 Extract the underlying outstream s from the redirectable outstream f.
 Unfortunately, s is not "pure functional," so there's no equivalent of the lookahead trick shown above.
-Unlike instreams, if then operations on f' are equivalent to operations on f.
+Unlike instreams, if val f' = mkOutstream(getOutstream f)

+then operations on f' are equivalent to operations on f.